 Any minutes agreed by the local or area meeting recording such a ceremony should be clear either in wording or in the omission of certain words, that the ceremony was not a marriage allowed by the proper officers.
-These ceremonies should not be entered on the marriage returns to Friends House.
+These ceremonies should not be included in the online marriage returns to Britain Yearly Meeting.